Belmont Beauty Delivers Bountiful Depreciation Rewards

 - Security system

-Furthermore, we calculated a total of $332,716 in allowances that could be claimed by our client or future investors, over the next 40 years.
+Furthermore, we calculated a total of $332,716 in allowances that could be claimed by our clients, over the next 40 years.
 This is a brilliant result.
 Savvy investors are looking to invest in new properties in older areas to take advantage of capital growth, while managing their cash flow through depreciation allowances.

 With the property fully leased, our client can offset rental income by claiming depreciation allowances.